Go to content

 Testing and thinking about user paths

-Once you have your diagram in place, ask yourself questions to see how your visitors will get to the page that interests them and how you are going to convert them so that they take action.
+Once your diagram is in place, ask yourself questions to see how your visitors will get to the page they're interested in, and how you're going to convert them into action.

 Evolution

-When you're thinking about a tree structure, you should also think about how it will evolve over the long term.
+When you're thinking about a tree structure, you should also think about its long-term evolution.
 For example, if I add an activity for my company, will it be easy to add it to my tree structure and navigation?

-More generally, a well thought-out tree structure should allow you to navigate your site smoothly and easily.
-You also need to take into account your target audience and their habits.
+More generally, a well-thought-out tree structure should enable you to navigate your site smoothly and easily.
+You also need to consider your target audience and their habits.
 If you develop a very modern website where the navigation menu only appears when you click on the burger menu, even though your site is aimed at an audience that rarely goes online, you run the risk of losing them fairly quickly.

-Once your website is up and running, you can run tests using different tools to optimise or improve navigation.
+Once your website is up and running, it's possible to run tests with different tools to optimize or improve navigation.
 Some tools allow you to record a few visitor sessions anonymously, so you can see how your visitors navigate your site and improve it accordingly.

 A good tree structure will help your website's natural referencing.
-SEO takes into account the logical structure between pages, the hierarchy of content and good internal linking.
-If the structure of your website is well thought out and the links between your pages are logical and structured, you will obtain better results in terms of natural referencing.
+In fact, SEO takes into account the logical structure between pages, the hierarchy of content and the good internal linking of a site.
+If your website's structure is well thought-out and the links between your pages are logical and structured, you'll get better results in terms of natural referencing.

 In conclusion, never neglect this key moment when setting up a new website or redesigning your existing one.
 Rely on a webmarketing agency to support you.
-Web design professionals will be able to give you a fresh look at your company and the way you structure your content.
-Present your ideas and compare them with those of your web agency to create a tree structure that is both solid and flexible.
+Web design professionals can give you a fresh look at your company and how to structure your content.
+Present your ideas and compare them with those of your web agency to create a tree structure that's both solid and flexible.